DrakirL/DrakirL.github.io/p10/attributes.md

 # Other
 A character's base Speed is 20 feet. <br>
-A character's base Reach is 5 feet.
+A character's base Reach is 5 feet. <br>
+A character's Defence is calculated as follows: 10 + its Agility + its Protection.
+(Protection is boosted by specific features or by wearing armor) <br>
+A character's Awareness is calculated as follows: 10 + its Intelligence + its Perception.
+(Perception is boosted by specific features or using special equipment/senses?)

 # Skill Descriptions
 The 16 main skills are meant to be used as flexible reference points, with potential results defined for succeeding and/or failing.

 ## Acrobatics
 Perform gymnastic feats and impressive aerial maneuvers.
-+ A rogue caught in the grasp of a giant tries to wriggle between its fingers.
++ A rogue tries to gracefully move through a giants space without being caught.
 He makes an Acrobatics Check against its Passive Martial Skill.
-On a fail, he remains grappled.
-On a success, he escapes its clutches. <br>
+On a fail, it stops him in his tracks.
+On a success, he escapes its clutches unscathed. <br>
 + A knight runs across a slippery floor.
 He makes a Difficulty 5 Acrobatics Check with Disadvantage due to him being surprised.
 On a fail, he slips and stops moving.
 On a success, he may continue moving as normal. <br>
 + A monk uses a hanging vine to swing across a pit of spikes.
 She makes a Difficulty 20 Acrobatics Check.
 On a fail, she falls to her doom.
 On a success, she makes it to the other side. <br>
 #### <br>